Mighty-Frog/JavaVisualizationLibrary/README.md

-# Java Data Visualization Library- JC Chart
+# Java Data Visualization Library CJ-Plot

 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-A standard style for README files

 Your README file is normally the first entry point to your code.
 It should tell people why they should use your module, how they can install it, and how they can use it.
 Standardizing how you write your README makes creating and maintaining your READMEs easier.
 Great documentation takes work!